 1. Name of the change, strategy, project or policy:

 2. Name of person(s) completing this form:

 3. Has the policy/practice k If yes, please add further o potentia l impact on the equality groups?

-Where potential impact ha please sign and proceed to - ease con nplete que estions 5-9, if none is identified,
+Where potential impact ha please sign and proceed to ease con nplete que estions 5-9, if none is identified,

 4. Equality Target Group (circle): tive impact - i vantage t could Reason

 Race

 Religion/belief

 Disability

 Gender

 Gender Reassignment

 Sexual Orientation

 Age

 Pregnancy/Maternity

 Marriage & Civil Partnerships

 5. Yes No

 Is the impact legal/lawful?
-School link HR Advisor if r our
+Seek advice from your School link HR Advisor if necessary.

 Is the impact intended?

-Does this action/policy/pr the aims of the public sect - Yes, No, or N/A If yes, please provide details
+Does this action/policy/procedure attempt to meet the aims of the public sector equality duty? (this Yes, No, or N/A If yes, please provide details

 should feed into your Single equality scheme & action plan) Eliminate unlawful discrimination, harassment and victimisation Advance equality of opportunity between different equality groups Foster good relations between different equality groups 7.
-If you have identified any negative impact, have minimising it? you iden tified any ways of avoiding or 8.
-Is it possible to consider a different policy/strategy/action, which still achieves your aim, but avoids any negative impact on people?
-9. In light of all the information detailed in this form; reduce or remove any negative impact? what prac ctical actions would you take to
+If you have identified any negative impact, have you identified any ways of avoiding or minimising it?
+8. Is it possible to consider a different policy/strategy/action, which still achieves your aim, but avoids any negative impact on people?
+9. In light of all the information detailed in this form; reduce or remove any negative impact? what pra ctical actions would you take to